dfloer/OpenCity2k-other/vroom/scn_spec.md

 Starts with `MIFF`, 2 and then `SCED` and `STCS` chunk names.
 Note that all chunk names (**except MIFF**) are reversed in the .scn file.
 So STCS is actually CSTS.

+## Chunks

+General format is the chunk name (4B), length of the chunk (4B) which is inclusive of the name and length, and then the chunk data.

 |Chunk Name|Length (- for variable) | Multiple | Notes |
 |-|-|-|-|
 |CITY|-|N|Name of the .sc2 file to load.|